MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/user-activity-report.md

 The Teams user activity report gives insight into the types of activities that users in your organization do in Teams.
 You can see how many users communicate on an unplanned basis through unscheduled meetings (1:1 and group calls).
 See how many meetings a Teams user has organized, and meetings a Teams user has participated in.
 See details about screen, video, and audio minutes, and chat communication statistics, such as how many users reply to and post channel messages, and how many users engage in 1:1 or group chat messages.

-With more added information about internal and external users, you can now measure users' interaction in internal and external [shared channels](/Teams/shared-channels.md), for example, metrics like tenant name where the user belongs, external tenant names where the user is interacting, and whether the user is external to the tenant will help admins to measure users' inteaction through shared channel features.
+With more added information about internal and external users, you can now measure users' interaction in internal and external [shared channels](/Teams/shared-channels.md).
+For example, metrics like tenant name where the user belongs, external tenant names where the user is interacting, and whether the user is external to the tenant will help admins to measure users' inteaction through shared channel features.

 > [!NOTE]
 > The ability to schedule a user activity report isn't available at this time.